 Inspired leaders can create forward momentum for their organizations much more efficiently–in both societal and financial impact.
 These organizations contribute more to the world than they extract; we think of this as generative capitalism, distinct from the extractive capitalism that results from leaders with a wealth and power orientation.
 Generative capitalism contributes new value to the world; extractive capitalism reallocates existing value.

 What do these inspired leaders look like?
 There are famous examples like Paul Polman, Unilever’s CEO and champion of the company’s Sustainable Living Plan–a combined business and social impact agenda.
 Or John Mackey, founder of Whole Foods, who saw his own inspiration echoed by customers, employees, and suppliers eight months after opening when they all collaborated to help the store reopen after a devastating flood.
-Or Rose Marcario, CEO of Patagonia, whose inspiration channeled through a meditation led to the company suing the federal government to preserve national lands.
+Or Rose Marcario, CEO of Patagonia, whose company sued the federal government to preserve national lands.
 Marcario epitomizes what inspired leaders sound like: “My whole self is here.
 My values, my passion, my sense of urgency.”
 During her tenure, profits have tripled.

 This month, Toms CEO, Blake Mycoskie, gave a vivid example of the speed and impact that inspired leaders can instill in their teams.
 After hearing about the Thousand Oaks mass shooting, Mycoskie resolved for Toms to do something; 12 days later he announced a new initiative with Jimmy Fallon on the Tonight Show: End Gun Violence Together.
 In those 12 days, his inspiration led to conviction from employees, investors, partners, and new nonprofit collaborators.
 It also led to 500,000 people joining the brand’s mission in the first five days.